JanMatusiak/collection-boxes/README.md

 # Collection-Boxes Service

-A Spring Boot application to manage fundraising events and donation boxes.
+A Spring Boot application to manage fundraising events and collection boxes.

 ## Prerequisites

-- Java 17+ (written on Java 24)
+- latest version of Java (written in Java 24)
 - Git
 - Maven (wrapper included)